 Can you talk briefly about the gay scene in Iceland.

 In Iceland it’s a non-issue.
-We don’t have a gay area like Boys Town in the central area [of Reykjavik] there is just one gay or queer bar.
+We don’t have a gay area like Boys Town in the central area [of Reykjavik] where there is just one gay or queer bar.
 It’s called Kiki Bar.
 It’s really fun to dance.
 But you can go to another bar with your partner and no one will look twice.

 What are the must-attend events during Reykjavik Pride?

-Well it starts on Tuesday when the Out Adventures tour is in the countryside.
+Well it usually starts on Tuesday when the Out Adventures tour is in the countryside.
 And it goes until Sunday.

 What I like the most is the opening ceremony on Thursday night.
 A big part of the community comes out to celebrate.